 The top bar of the admin dashboard has the blog name, available updates count, unapproved comments count, and menu to add a new post, pages, media, etc.

 These are quick stats to let you know how many updates are available and how many comments need to be checked or approved.

 Sidebar Menu Panel

-All of the functionality can be accessed through sidebar panel where you can see, Post Group, Media, Pages, Comments, Appearance, Plugins, Users Group, Tools and Settings Groups.
+All of the functionality can be accessed through the sidebar panel where you can see, Post Group, Media, Pages, Comments, Appearance, Plugins, Users Group, Tools, and Settings Groups.

-All these menus groups are explained one by one below.
+All these menu groups are explained one by one below.

 Posts are the most important and fundamental part of any blog.
 Without Posts, a blog is no more any blog but a website.
 The continuous addition of new posts makes a Blog.

-In WordPress, Posts groups is the first group placed on left sidebar panel.
+In WordPress, Posts groups are the first group placed on the left sidebar panel.

-When you click on “Posts” menu you will see all of its sub-menu such as All Posts, Add New, Categories and Tags.
+When you click on the “Posts” menu you will see all of its sub-menu such as All Posts, Add New, Categories, and Tags.